AIcodeAcademy/web_app_blueprint/.ai/prompts.md

 - Review the @craftsman.md file and make sure it can be used as a prompt for a code generation tool.
 Ensure it is written in a way that makes sense to code and double-check naming conventions and coding rules.

 - Execute the plan from the @craftsman.md file to generate the project's code.
-Think step by step and execute one step at a time, create a commit for each step.
+Think step by step and execute one step at a time,ask the user to create a commit for each step.
 Choose the most straightforward approach.
 Follow project rules and coding conventions.